tradermade/python-FIX-Demo-Client/README.md

 #### Press 1 to generate the Config
-This will generate and store your config file in your src directory (make sure you have an .env file).
+This will generate and store your config file in your src directory (make sure you have added credentials to your .env file by amending the sample .env file).

 #### Press 2 to start the server